dataloop-ai/zoo/README.md

 ## Getting started with the ***ObjectDetNet***
-ObjectDetNet is an easy, flexible, open-source object detection framework which allows you to easily train & resume training sessions, run inference and flexibly work with checkpoints for a production grade environment.
+ObjectDetNet is an easy, flexible, open-source object detection framework which allows you to easily train, resume & prototype training sessions, run inference and flexibly work with checkpoints in a production grade environment.

 At the core of the *ObjectDetNet* framework is the ***checkpoint object***.
-The ***checkpoint object*** Which is a json or json styled file to be loaded into python as a dictionary.
-Bellow is an example of what a checkpoint object might look like.
+The ***checkpoint object*** Which is a json, pt or json styled file to be loaded into python as a dictionary.
+Bellow is an example of how a checkpoint object might look.
 ```
 ├── {} devices
 │   ├── {} gpu_index